Group of climbers on a glacier in the Écrins, with majestic peaks in the background.

 Level 3

-• You are capable of making a physical effort 6 to 8 hours a day.
+• You should be able to make a physical effort 6 to 8 hours a day.

 • No previous mountaineering experience is required.